Clemapfel/jluna/docs/manual.md

 //       in = boxed._red
 ```

-The third argument is optional, if no unboxing routine is specific, no operation happens during unboxing, `unboxed` is unmodified.
+The third argument is optional, if no unboxing routine is unspecified, `unboxed` is not modified.

 Now that we know how to add fields, let's fully implement the usertype interface for `RGBA`.
-For completions sake, all previous stated code written here again.
+For completions sake, all previous  code is reprinted here:

 ```cpp
 struct RGBA